jueqingsizhe66/zhaoEmacs.d/README.md

 ### modify yassnipet and dired from magnars

 `M-x package-install buster-snippet`

 `M-x package-install angular-snippet`

 `M-x package-install datomic-snippet`

-copy all the snippets folder into your .emacs.d dir.
+1. copy all the snippets folder into your .emacs.d dir.
+2. add require message @init.el(you can check it)

 and also add the htmlize, highlight-escape-sequences,and js2-mode package